datasharp/ETL_Google_Analytics_API/README.md

 # Google Analytics ETL and Data Visualization

 Welcome to the Google Analytics ETL and Data Visualization project repository!
 This repository showcases a Python-based ETL pipeline for extracting data from the Google Analytics API, performing data cleaning and transformation, creating data visualizations using Matplotlib and Seaborn, and storing the processed data in a MySQL database.
-The project is organized in a modular structure to facilitate extensibility and maintainability.
+The project is organized in a modular structure to facilitate maintainability.

 ## Table of Contents